geekpete/py-coinspot-api/README.rst

 Configuration
 =============

+The library requires credentials to access the API.
+These can be stored in your script or for more separation in a YAML config file.

 The config.yml.sample needs to be copied to config.yml and your unique api key and secret values need to be inserted.